 Building work was completed in September 1982 and the Museum in its present form opened in April 1983.
 In that year 25,000 visitors were recorded and the GTM was suddenly an important local facility.
 A major extension was built in 1998 to house a new collections care facility, schoolroom, tearoom and workshop, with support from the Heritage Lottery Fund and Scottish Museum’s Council (now Museums Galleries Scotland).

 The site was developed and landscaped to include a road circuit, funded entirely by private companies and covered stand for outdoor events.
 More recently a second large building was added for the care of large objects, the Collections Centre, built in partnership with another charitable trust, the Aberdeen & District Transport Preservation Trust.

 The Grampian Transport Museum is administered by The Grampian Transport Museum Trust.
 A private limited company, registered in Scotland No. 130066, with full charitable status.
 Charity No. SC 017625.
 It is a fully accredited museum and a four-star visitor attraction (2011).
-You can view our Directors' report and Financial Statement for the Year Ended 31 March 2018.
+You can view our Financial Statement for the Year Ended 31 March 2022.